Sorenson Library, 6934 Broadway Ave, Whittier CA 90606 + Zoom

 Whether you’re interested in planning a trip to visit U.S. battlefields of your patriotic ancestors, walking the streets of an ancestral village, or meeting distant relatives, heritage travel offers a rich and rewarding experience.

 Learn Lisa's top tips for researching, planning, and connecting on your personal journey.
 Find out how to avoid common pitfalls, what DNA tests reveal, and how they can be used for heritage travel when your paper trail ends.
-Setting goals & expectations for your trip.

 Come hear inspirational stories from real-life heritage travel experiences!

-Sorenson Library, 6934 Broadway Ave, Whittier CA 90606 + Zoom
+Sorensen Library, 6934 Broadway Ave, Whittier CA 90606 + Zoom

 Practicing Safe Computing in the Age of AI